 We are interested in answering basic and applied questions in the fields of avian biology, ecology, evolution, conservation, and management.
 Almost all of our research is highly collaborative and we work with other researchers from across the US, Canada, and Latin America.
-Details of our areas of research can be found below and on associated dropdown links in the tabs above.
+Details of our research can be found below and on associated dropdown links in the tabs above.

 Avian Conservation and Management

 Unfortunately, over 12% of the world's bird species are currently threatened with extinction.
 This number is alarming, particularly given the important role that birds play in ecosystem functioning, their cultural significance, and their direct and indirect economic importance.
 We conduct applied research to answer important questions about how to best conserve and manage for birds before their populations reach these critical levels (while also evaluating how we can use natural resources in a sustainable manner).
 We are involved in several collaborative, multi-institutional/agency projects with the goal of determining how to best manage forests for the benefit of avian species (including the severely declining Cerulean Warbler).
 From our work, we have developed guidelines for timber harvesting that should be beneficial to this unique species.
 These collaborations have included Amanda Rodewald, Jeff Larkin, David Buehler, T.B.
 Wigley, Pat Keyser, and Petra Wood.
 See videos here.

 We are also involved in projects assessing the effects of Eastern Hemlock loss (due to the Wooly Adelgid invasion) on Louisiana Waterthrush in the Great Smoky Mountains National Park (with Tiffany Beachy at The Great Smoky Mountains Institute at Tremont) and a large collaborative project evaluating the factors driving bird-window collisions across North America (with Steve Hagar, Brad Cosentino, and many many others).

 Migratory ecology and connectivity